IcySnex/ReCaptcha.Desktop/Documentation/docs/reference/recaptcha.desktop.winforms/client/index.md

 # ReCaptcha.Desktop.Client.WinForms
-Contains the ReCaptcha client and reciever to handle verifications.
+Contains the interface and client to handle verifications.

 **Type:** Namespace
 <br />